failmap/failmap/docs/source/topics/usage/scanning_policy.md

 # Scanning policy

-Failmap tries to scan with all scanners every day.
+Web Security Map tries to scan with all scanners every day.
 This means the map shows new results on a daily basis.

-## What does failmap scan?
+## What does Web Security Map scan?

-Failmap scans the following:
+Web Security Map scans the following:

 Daily scans: